The Apostle Saint Matthew

 Because they worked for the occupying power and often earned their living by collecting more than the state’s due, Jewish publicans who collected taxes on behalf of the Roman rulers of first-century Judea were reviled and even hated by their communities.

+Saint Matthew is a surprisingly obscure New Testament figure, with only a few mentions in the gospels.
 Even though the church has long held him to be the author of the Gospel of Matthew, little else is known about him.

 While Matthew is remembered as a martyr, no one knows where or how he died.
 Various accounts claim he was beheaded, stoned, burned, or stabbed; one even claims he died naturally, as did John.

 Saint Matthew Birth/Early Life

 Levi, the son of Alphaeus, was a 1st-century Galilean (presumably born in Galilee, which was not part of Judea or the Roman province of Judea), according to the Gospels.
 He would have been fluent in Aramaic and Greek as a tax collector.
 His fellow Jews would have despised him for allegedly collaborating with the Roman occupiers.